AudreyLL88/MS3__Sante/README.md

 * The form passes the informations previously submitted for more clarity and can all be changed.
 * To submit these new information, the user needs to click on the "submit" button at the bottom of the page.
 * After clicking on the submit button, the user can see the updated recipe page topped with a validation flash message.
 The recipe will be updated in the user's profile.
+* The user cannot edit the date on which the recipe was created.
 * The edit  functionnality can be accessed through the recipe cards on the cocktails.html page, profile.html and the specific cocktail/cocktail_id.html.

 **Delete a Cocktail**